Where Chicago Connects

-- 13,000 tons of environmentally impacted soil has been excavated and removed, with an additional 12,000 being removed on Lincoln Yards North
+- Removed 24,000 tons of environmentally impacted soil on Lincoln Yards North alone

 The City of Chicago changed the zoning and repealed the Planned Manufacturing District (PMD).
 As a result, a broad array of commercial and residential uses became permitted.

 Sterling Bay purchased the former Fleet and Facility Management site along the river, adding 18 acres to its land assemblage.
 J.P.
 Morgan further validated Sterling Bay’s investment in Lincoln Yards by partnering with Sterling Bay on Lincoln Yards South.